Our Team of Therapists

 When I’m not working, you can find me experimenting with new recipes in the kitchen or trying out a new restaurant in NYC.
 I can also be found working hard and having fun at Pilates class.”

-Pelvic Rehabilitation Professional Certification (PRPC), Herman & Wallace
+Pelvic Rehabilitation Professional Practitioner (PRPC), Herman & Wallace

 Devon Dinegar